SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 SSL keys and certificates are directly send to the frontend cluster in order to follow zero knowledge principle of SlapOS Master.

+*Note*: Until master partition or slave specific certificate is uploaded each slave is served with fallback certificate.
+This fallback certificate is self signed, does not match served hostname and results with lack of response on HTTPs.

 Master partition
 ----------------